-What is a Gaited Horse
+What is a Gaited Horse Breed?

 A naturally gaited horse is one born with a unique way of moving.

-Unlike regular horses that walk, trot and canter, these horses have extra smooth gaits built in from birth.
-They don’t need special training to glide along; it’s all in their genes.
+Unlike regular horses that walk, trot, and canter, these horses have extra smooth gaits built in from birth.

-Think of it as a horse with a natural swagger, making your rides as smooth as silk.
 So, if you’re looking for a horse that gives you a comfy, stylish ride right out of the gate, a naturally gaited horse is the one for you.

-What Does Gaited Mean in Horses?
+What Does a Gaited Horse Mean?

 When we say a horse is “gaited,” it means it has a special way of moving.
 Instead of the usual walk, trot, and canter, gaited horses have unique, smooth gaits that make riding more comfortable.